 In this issue

-The application process for individuals who are already fellows of an APA division is far simpler, requiring only a current CV and brief cover letter sent directly to JoNell Strough.
-The deadline for submitting materials for current fellows is April 1.
+The application process for individuals who are already fellows of a division requires only a current CV and brief cover letter sent directly to Alan Stevens.
+The deadline for submitting materials for current fellows is April 1, 2018.

-Please contact JoNell Strough if you have any questions.
+Please contact Alan Stevens if you have any questions.